QuixiAI/OpenChatML/README.md

 ### 8.1 Function Signature

-To enable function calling, the available functions or tools should be provided to the model within the `<tools>` and `</tools>` XML tags in the system message.
+To enable function calling, the available functions or tools should be provided to the model after the `<|function_list|>` tag in the system message.
 The function signature is represented as a JSON object with the following properties:

 - `type`: Indicates the type of the tool, which should be "function".
 - `function`: An object representing the function details, containing: